-As well as looking at activities in Port Douglas, attractions in Port Douglas and everything in-between I will cover a selection of the best restaurants in Port Douglas and my choice of the best hotels in Port Douglas whatever your budget too!
+As well as looking at activities in Port Douglas, attractions in Port Douglas, places to visit in Port Douglas and everything in-between I will cover a selection of the best restaurants in Port Douglas and my choice of the best hotels in Port Douglas whatever your budget too!

 So not only is this 10 things to do in Port Douglas but this will also give you 10 great reasons to visit Port Douglas!

 My number one choice of beaches in Port Douglas has to go to the wonderfully (and incorrectly) named Four Mile beach!
 The beach is actually 4 kms long but was apparently names after a local family called Fourmile!

 The beach is flat and spacious and easily accessible.
 There are signs for crocodiles at the beach so personally I wouldn’t swim but there were plenty of people in the water when we visited!